leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 - Running it all the time would add the complexity of:
   - Merging reports;
   - Dealing with code that is always changing;
-  - Ant failures due to class name conflicts and stuff like that (this might happen in multi-module big projects).
+  - Ant failures due to class name conflicts (which may happen on big multi-module projects).

 I'm also aware that running it this way have its own setbacks:

 - I (or someone else) have to manually generate and share the reports;
-- Some code may be used only in some days or periods of the day (seasonality), which may induce to humans erroneously removing code that is used.
+- Some code may be used only in some days or periods of the day (seasonality), which may induce to humans removing code that is used.

 Anyways, with all this code in place it's kind of easy to run it for a while in a server and generate the reports later.